The away team consisted of:

 Blue is dropped to 0 HP and falls unconscious, but he manages to avoid critical injury.
 One of the birds ends up tripping over his comatose body.
 Simmons rushes in with his sword, critically fails again, and slams right into another bookshelf.

 Robin ends up carrying the day as she lands a critical blow on one of the birds with her greatsword, killing it instantly.
-Xeno's player says "why not kill two birds with one sword?", the table has a great lauch, and I rule that if Robin can succeed on a second attack, she can hit the next bird on the same swing and carry over the remaining damage.
+Xeno's player says "why not kill two birds with one sword?", the table has a great laugh, and I rule that if Robin can succeed on a second attack, she can hit the next bird on the same swing and carry over the remaining damage.

 She rolls another critical.